 - 1923 Longford Wanderers 8 [📷 Report]

 - 1925 No Winner (Abandoned) 9 [📷 Report]

 - 1930 St. Marys Granard 12 [📷 Report]

 - 1932 No Competition 14

 - 1935 Drumlish 17 [📷 Reference]

-(Note: Granard Shamrocks was separate club from St. Marys.
-The Shamrocks club pre-dated the formation of the St. Mary’s club by some margin, and both clubs co-existed for a time in the parish of Granard during the years 1927-1931.
-Hence the titles of both clubs are kept separate for historical accuracy)
+(Note: The Granard Shamrocks club pre-dated the formation of the St. Mary’s club in Granard Parish, while both clubs co-existed for a period as separate clubs in the parish of Granard for a period.
+Titles are allocated to club units, hence the titles of both clubs are kept separate for historical accuracy)

 - No record of the final found, but Clonguish are referenced as champions in an October 1911 report.

 - Clonguish v Edgeworthstown final fixed for 8th June 1913 but no record of result or winner.

 - Competition started in May 1914 and concluded with final in July 1915, replayed in September 1915.